UU-Human-Evolution/1MB335/Lab1.md

 This will copy the hidden_word_exercise directory from the server's MethodA directory to your current ***local*** directory."

 We will be using these commands a lot so it's really important that you grasp the logic behind transferring files from one place to another, moving around and some of the basic commands.
 It is always important to know if you are standing in the right place or you are moving a file to the right place.
+The constant moving between ***Local*** machine vs ***Server*** can be confusing but as long as you keep track of your steps, you should be okay.
 Keep what we did above in mind and you can always go back to Lab1 to refresh your memory.

 #### **Question 4: Extracting the Hidden Word**
 Now that you have some basic UNIX tools at your disposal, go and complete the **hidden word exercise** you just moved to your directory on the ***server***.